Executive MBA

 Semester Notes:

-- Remote Synchronous Instruction dates and times will be posted on Canvas.
+- Remote Synchronous Instruction will take place on September 10-11, 2027 and November 5-6, 2027.
+Precise times to be determined and posted on Canvas.

 Applied Financial Management II (1.5 credits)